galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Tools make Galaxy useful and attractive to scientists.
 {: .no_toc}
 Tools are the fundamental building blocks for analyses in Galaxy.
 Thousands are available in the project tool library.
-Each one is constrained to one executable.
-User supplied parameters exposed on the tool form are the only things that can be changed.
-The Galaxy project supports extensive software infrastructure to support manually creating new tools.
+Each is tightly constrained in that user supplied parameters exposed on the tool form are the only things that can be changed before execution.
+Everything else is fixed.
+The project supports extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
 These are complex and powerful.
-New developers will need some time to come up to speed, but can then generate new tools to suit their needs.
+New developers need time to come up to speed, but can then use them to generate new tools to suit their needs.

-Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
-They are popular and useful for skilled researchers and developers, because they can work around the limits of currently available tools using scripting languages such as Python or R, inside Galaxy.
+In stark contrast, Galaxy Interactive Environments allow completely unconstrained scripting in a Galaxy environment.
+They are popular and useful for skilled researchers and developers, because they can write and run code inside Galaxy that is not available in any existing tool.
+Scripting languages such as Python or R, are typically used.
 Notebooks can be shared and reused but cannot run in workflows and lack the formal reproducibility provided by dependency management built in to real tools.

-However, code developed in IE's can always be turned into command line scripts and tested using suitable small input data sets.
+Working code developed in IE's can always be turned into command line scripts and tested using suitable small input data sets.
 Scripts for Galaxy tools can also be developed as command line scripts from scratch.
 Then, things become more interesting in terms of creating new Galaxy tools.

 ##### *The ToolFactory provides a quick route to a real Galaxy tool once a script is working correctly with test data on the command line.*